Framework Category

 Does your organization conduct regular reviews to verify that individuals responsible for managing cybersecurity risk have appropriate authority and coordination mechanisms?

-This question assesses whether your organization has established clear lines of authority and effective coordination among cybersecurity stakeholders.
+Reviewers want evidence that the people accountable for cybersecurity risk hold the right authority and that regular reviews confirm effective coordination among them.
 Without proper authority, security personnel may be unable to implement necessary controls or respond to incidents effectively.
 Similarly, poor coordination can lead to security gaps, duplicated efforts, or inconsistent security practices across the organization.

 GV.RR-02